-Vahid Azimi received the Ph.D. degree in electrical engineering (systems and controls) from the Georgia Institute of Technology, Atlanta, GA, USA, in 2020.
+Vahid Azimi received a Ph.D. degree in electrical engineering (systems and controls) from the Georgia Institute of Technology, Atlanta, GA, USA, in 2020.
 He is currently a Postdoctoral Research Fellow in the Stanford Energy Control Lab at Stanford University, Stanford, CA, USA.
-His current work focuses on modeling, control, and optimization of large scale systems, with special emphasis on high energy Li-ion battery packs.
-His research interests center on nonlinear control systems, optimization, energy systems, and robotics.
+His current work focuses on modeling, control, estimation, and optimization of large scale systems, with special emphasis on high energy Li-ion battery packs.
+His research interests center on nonlinear control systems, optimization, energy storage systems, and robotic and autonomous vehicle cyber-physical systems.
 From 2014 to 2016, he was a Researcher at the Cleveland State University, Cleveland, OH, USA (ECSR Lab), and the Georgia Institute of Technology (AMBER Lab).

 Ph.D., Georgia Institute of Technology, Electrical Engineering

 Simona Onori, Postdoctoral Faculty Sponsor

 Modeling, control, estimation, and optimization of large scale systems, with a particular focus on high energy Li-ion battery packs